heyyitsemyy/GWAS/README.md

 # GWAS
-This is meant for inspiration.
-Copying is at your own discretion.
+**This is meant for inspiration.
+Copying is at your own discretion.**

+Genome-wide Association Study: genetic research approach to determine whether a particular genetic variation is associated with a particular disease.

+This project is a GWAS on high-density lipoprotein cholesterol.

 NOTE: PLINK binary files were too large for upload.
 Only code is uploaded